 The highlight for me is the Tomb of Kings, which are a series of underground tombs carved out of solid rock.
 You can get right down into the seven tombs, which were actually used as the final resting place for dignitaries rather than Kings.

 The Park is 2 km north of Paphos Harbor and is open year-round.
 Entry is €4.50 with an additional €2.50 for the Tomb of Kings.
+This full day tour is another great option that takes in the sights above, and many other historical areas around Paphos.

 12. Venture into Akamas National Park